Large Language Model Augmented Narrative Driven Recommendations: Experiments and Results

 \subsubsection{Implementation Details}

 Next, we describe important details for \dataaugmethod and leave finer details of the model and training to our code release.
-To sample user interactions for generating synthetic queries from the Yelp dataset, we exclude POIs and users with fewer than ten reviews.
+To sample user interactions for generating synthetic queries from the Yelp dataset, we exclude POIs and users with fewer than ten reviews to ensure that users were regular users of the site with well represented interests.
 This follows common prior practice in preparing user-item interaction datasets for use \cite{liu2017poiprec}.
 Then we retain users who deliver an average rating greater than $3/5$ and with 10-30 above-average reviews.
 This desirably biases our data to users who commonly describe their likings (rather than dislikes).
 It also retains the users whose interests are summarizable by \textsc{QGen}.
 In the Yelp dataset, this results in 45,193 retained users.
 Now, 10,000 randomly selected users are chosen for generating synthetic narrative queries.
-For these users, a single sentence from 10 of their reviews is included in the prompt (Figure \ref{fig-ex-promptformat}) to \textsc{QGen}, i.e., \ $N_u=10$.
+For these users, a single randomly selected sentence from 10 of their reviews is included in the prompt (Figure \ref{fig-ex-promptformat}) to \textsc{QGen}, i.e., \ $N_u=10$.
 After generating synthetic queries, some items are filtered out (\S\ref{sec-filtering-items}).
 Here, we exclude 40\% of the items for a user.
 This results in about 60,000 training samples for training \texttt{BiEnc}-\dataaugmethod and \texttt{CrEnc}-\dataaugmethod.
 These decisions were made manually by examining the resulting datasets and the cost of authoring queries.
 The expense of generating $q_u$ was about USD 230.